 Mutual Information of two random variables is a measure of the mutual dependence between the two variables.
 Normalized Mutual Information is a normalization of the Mutual Information (MI) score to scale the results between 0 (no mutual information) and 1 (perfect correlation).
 In other words, 0 means dissimilar and 1 means

 Adjusted Rand Score (ARS)

-As you can see in the chart below, K-means and Agglomerative clustering have the best results for our dataset (best possible outcome).
-That of course, does not mean that Spectral and AF are low-performing algorithms, just that the did not fit in our data.
+As you can see in the resulting chart, K-means and Agglomerative clustering have the best possible outcome for our dataset.
+That, of course, does not mean that Spectral and Agglomerative are low-performing algorithms, just that the did not fit in our particular dataset.